 Causes of Hemorrhoids

-Researchers propose that hemorrhoids develop when the supporting tissues of the anal cushions disintegrate or deteriorate.
+Researchers propose that degradation (or disintegration) of the supporting tissues of the anal cushions causes hemorrhoids to develop.
 There are some contributing factors for hemorrhoids, including:

 - being overweight